Operated by ?

-Meet your Tour Director and travelling companions prior to morning sightseeing in Tokyo.
+Meet your Tour Director and traveling companions prior to morning sightseeing in Tokyo.
 Your tour takes you to the MEIJI SHRINE, a magnificent 20th-century Shinto monument set in a man-made forest, followed by a drive to see the Imperial Palace.
 Next, visit an artist’s studio and learn to write like a local during a CALLIGRAPHY CLASS with a master calligrapher.
-Here, you’ll also have the opportunity to try on a traditional KIMONO and partake in a TRADITIONAL TEA CEREMONY, a wonderfully choreographed ritual of preparing and serving Japanese green tea.
+Here, you’ll also have the opportunity to try on a traditional KIMONO and partake in a LF TRADITIONAL TEA CEREMONY, a wonderfully choreographed ritual of preparing and serving Japanese green tea.
 Last stop is the ASAKUSA KANNON TEMPLE and the NAKAMISE SHOPPING ARCADE.
 The balance of the afternoon is at leisure.
-Tonight, join your travelling companions at a welcome dinner hosted by your Tour Director.
+Tonight, join your traveling companions at a welcome dinner hosted by your Tour Director.

 This morning, leave Tokyo and head south along the coast to the beautiful Five Lakes region.
 Here, take a CABLE-CAR RIDE (weather permitting) for panoramic views of Lake Kawaguchi and spectacular Mount Fuji, Japan’s highest mountain.
 You will also have a spectacular view of Mount Fuji from CHUREITO PAGODA, part of the Arakura Sengen Shrine, built as a peace memorial in 1963.
 Return to Tokyo and enjoy the remainder of the day at your leisure.